- Popular Music Studies

 - Creative Industries

-The Creative Industries research group provides a focus for academics exploring the realities of creative, media and cultural industries practice.
-We take a critical perspective to investigate the challenges of working in the creative sector and explore the impact of cultural policy on areas such as the economy, heritage, urban regeneration, education and enterprise.
+The Creative Industries cluster provides a focus for academics exploring the realities of creative, media and cultural industries practice.
+We take a critical perspective to investigate the challenges of working in the creative sector, which includes work relating to:

 - Equality and diversity

 We work closely with cultural organisations at local, national and global level, providing new insights into the experience of cultural work.
 We also work with colleagues at STEAMHouse, BCU’s interdisciplinary makerspace, and the University’s Centre for Equality, Diversity and Inclusion in the Arts (CEDIA).